medplum/medplum/packages/docs/docs/access/projects.md

 :::note Checking If You Are In The SuperAdmin Project

-To switch to the SuperAdmin project or check if you are already in it, you can use the **profile switcher**.
+To switch to the SuperAdmin project or check if you are already in it, you can use the [**profile selector**](/docs/app/app-introduction/index.md#profile-selector).

 ![project switcher](project-switcher.png)
 :::